binarymist/awesome-secdevtools/readme.md

 * [PowerSploit](https://github.com/PowerShellMafia/PowerSploit) - Collection of PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
 * [UnicornPowerShell](https://github.com/mattifestation/UnicornPowerShell) - A pure PowerShell binding of the [Unicorn Engine](http://www.unicorn-engine.org/), a multi-architecture CPU emulator framework.
 * [WMI_Backdoor](https://github.com/mattifestation/WMI_Backdoor) - PoC WMI backdoor, possibly useful for my WMI exploitation in F1 of Holistic Info-Sec for Web Developers.

+## Network

+* [hakku](http://hakkuproject.org/) - Currently a simple project with a similar look to Metasploit.
+I haven't used, but keeping my eye on it.

 ## Books Network